sap-tutorials/Tutorials/tutorials/btp-app-events-app-setup-s4hc/btp-app-events-app-setup-s4hc.md

 [ACCORDION-BEGIN [Step 1: ](Configure your CAP application for eventing)] CAP provides native support for emitting and receiving events.
 Hence, CAP applications can receive events for changes in remote systems.
 In CAP, the messaging follows a publish subscribe (pub/sub) model.
 Pub/sub means that sources publish messages and interested consumers can subscribe to receive them.
 This helps with scalability, decoupling of services, and robustness.

-Using the Business Partner service that we added in `Step 1: Get the Business Partner service definition` from the tutorial [Add the Consumption of an External Service to Your CAP Application](btp-app-ext-service-add-consumption), we will configure the CAP application to listen and react to events from your SAP S/4HANA Cloud system.
+Using the Business Partner service that you added in `Step 1: Get the Business Partner service definition` from the tutorial [Add the Consumption of an External Service to Your CAP Application](btp-app-ext-service-add-consumption), you will configure the CAP application to listen and react to events from your SAP S/4HANA Cloud system.
 As in the previous tutorials, let's again use the example of business partners that are suppliers.
-So, we'll use suppliers when referring to business partners.
-First we'll add event definitions for the SAP S/4HANA events.
+So, you will use suppliers when referring to business partners.
+First you will add event definitions for the SAP S/4HANA events.

 1. Copy the files `API_BUSINESS_PARTNER.js` and `API_BUSINESS_PARTNER-extended.cds` from `tutorial/templates/events-s4hc-use/srv/external` to the `srv/external` folder of your app.